daveohua/daveohua/README.md

 The repositories on this profile are first and foremost learning exercises.
 They either fork another repository to better understand it, follow on with a book or course orare standalone projects built to deepen my understanding of some aspect of application architecture or design.

 For accountability, the vast majority of the code I write outside of work is available publicly here.
-Some of the code is old and not representative of my current skills but I will try my best to make sure that documentation is updated to allow others to run the code and comment on what I could have done better.
+Some of the code is old, incomplete, and/or not representative of my current skills but I will try my best to make sure that documentation is updated to allow others to run the code and comment on what I could have done better.

 If you want to get in touch feel free to email me or message me on LinkedIn!